-In Broken Hill City, the strongest regional competitive effect between 2012/13 and 2017/18 was experienced in Agriculture, Forestry and Fishing.
+In Broken Hill City, the strongest regional competitive effect between 2013/14 and 2018/19 was experienced in Mining.

 Shift Share Analysis provides a useful mechanism for better interpreting changes in economic variables between different time periods.
 It is a way of breaking the growth or decline in an industry into three components to help understand what is driving the change.
 These three change components are commonly known as:

 National/State growth effect - the amount of growth or decline in an industry that could be attributed to the overall growth of a larger area that encompasses the region's economy, usually state or national.

 Industry mix effect - the amount of growth or decline in an industry that could be attributed to the performance of the specific industry at the national/state level.